 Once I found the idea I did some research and most people are either using the Little People Nativity set*, or the Playmobil Christmas sets (manger Nativity set*, and the wise men set*, both look to be old sets, so the price is going up).
 Since I started when my kids were a little older the ability to pose the Wise Men was very appealing.

-When we originally started this journey with our Wandering Wisemen, I would set them up most every night.
+When we originally started this journey with our Wandering Wisemen, I would set them up almost every night.
 I’d occasionally forget, but it was a lot of fun.

 Last year I let whoever found the wandering wisemen move them to the next location, which ended with them being moved several times on one day and not at all on another day.